Code-Institute-Submissions/Savy92-PP1/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-### Forking the GitHub Repository
-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the GitHub Repository
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.

 The development environment used for this project was CodeAnywhere.
 To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.

 <hr>